wootencl/apidocs-v4/source/includes/_authorizations.md

 patient.id | The patient’s member identifier.
-patient.first_name | The patient’s first name as specified on their policy. patient.last_name | The patient’s last name as specified on their policy. provider.first_name | The requesting provider’s first name when the provider is an individual. provider.last_name | The requesting provider’s last name when the provider is an individual. provider.npi | The NPI for the requesting provider.
+patient.first_name | The patient’s first name as specified on their policy. patient.last_name | The patient’s last name as specified on their policy. patient.last_menstrual_date | Optional: The last menustral date of the patient patient.ssn | Optional: The social security number of the patient patient.group_number | Optional: The group number of the patient. patient.estimated_date_of_birth | Optional: The estimated date of birth of the patient. patient.illness_date | Optional: The date the patient became ill. provider.first_name | The requesting provider’s first name when the provider is an individual. provider.last_name | The requesting provider’s last name when the provider is an individual. provider.npi | The NPI for the requesting provider.